shihabiiuc/divi-child-theme/README.md

  *Template Name: No Header*
  \*/

+## Use Text Logo
+You can also use *text logo*.
+In this case, your website *name* will be the *text logo*.
+Navigate to **Settings => General => Site Title** and write the text you want as your logo.
+NB: Reset or remove the existing **image** logo if you already have one.
+*If image logo has been uploaded then image logo will be shown instead of site-title.
+Site-title only will be work as a text logo when you'll not have existing image logo already in place.*

 *Thank you,
 Shihab Ul Haque,
 Web Designer & Developer,
 Profile on: [Fiverr](https://www.fiverr.com/shihabiiuc),
 Profile on: [Upwork](https://www.upwork.com/freelancers/~01a9f777bf29c61bb1).*

 *Interested in a discussion?
 [Book a schedule](https://calendly.com/shihabdinajpur/client-meeting/), it's free!*